datastax/dsbulk/manual/settings.md

 #### --connector.csv.normalizeLineEndingsInQuotes _&lt;boolean&gt;_

-Defines whether or not the parser should replace line separators by a normalized line separator '\n' inside quoted values.
+Defines whether or not line separators should be replaced by a normalized line separator '\n' inside quoted values.
 This setting is honored when reading and writing.
+Note: due to a bug in the CSV parsing library, on Windows systems, the line ending detection mechanism may not function properly when this setting is false; in case of problem, set this to true.
 Default value is false.

 Default: **false**.